teilomillet/jiki/docs/architecture_overview.md

     *   **`DefaultPromptBuilder`**: Standard implementation.
 6.  **`TraceLogger` (in `jiki/logging.py`)**: Handles logging of interaction events and complete traces.
 7.  **Utilities (in `jiki/utils/`)**: Helper functions for parsing, validation, context management, etc.

+See the [Component Relationships Diagram](diagrams/architecture_overview.md#component-relationships) for a visual representation of how these components interact.

 ## Interaction Flow (Single Turn)